faithyjw/M6DVI-Project/README.md

 Heads up!
 1. Coding was done in the Python Language.
-2. For the codes to work, libraries that are needed to be installed are "pandas" and "numPy".
+2. For the codes to work, libraries that are needed to be installed are "pandas" and "NumPy".

 Thank you :)